zsd7200/bbones/README.md

 - Add in having to roll all 6 dice again.
 At present, all 6 die are rolled, there is no way to roll again and that turn must end.
 - Add in end-game condition.
 There is no code for a "redemption phase" yet.
 - Add in networking.
 Hopefully, when finished, this will be able to have a game between two computers or more wirelessly.
+- Dice graphics instead of numbers in buttons.
 - Code cleanup.